vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/047/06_dhRShatpiba_kalashe.md

 title = "06"

 +++
-rayi-sthā́na- is a bahuvrīhi, lit. ‘having your place/standing in wealth’ vel sim., though the publ. tr. is less awk.
+rayi-sthā́na- is a bahuvrīhi, lit. ‘having your place/standing in wealth’ vel sim., though the published translation is less awk.